 What metal or setting does your ring contain?
-No matter the type, we’ll show you easy steps on how to clean your diamond ring.
+No matter the type, we’ll show you easy steps to clean your diamond ring.
 Let’s help you make it look brand new again.

 Now, let’s show you how to get it right when cleaning a diamond ring.

 - Soap works!
-Using a solution of water with dishwashing soap is an excellent start on how to clean jewelry.
+Using a solution of water with dishwashing soap is an excellent start to ring cleaning.
 It works for most settings and it’s safe for most metal types.
-Use hot water and general dish soap.
+Use very warm water and general dish soap.
 DO NOT try chemicals, especially those containing chlorine.
 Start off with a good soak for a minimum of 20 minutes up to a maximum of 40 minutes.
 If you need to clean off residue from beauty or hair products you can use a toothbrush—the softest one you can find.
 End off with a good rinse in warm running water.
 Inspect your ring and repeat the process if required.
-This simple technique is considered by many to be the best way to clean jewelry.

-Gold & Silver Diamond Rings: Best way to clean jewelry
+Gold & Silver Diamond Rings: Important Cleaning Tips

-Household products also work for deep cleaning your silver jewelry.
-Here’s how to clean a diamond ring set in silver using household products:
+Household products also work for deep cleaning your silver jewelry:

 - Vinegar and baking soda for general cleaning: Dissolve two tablespoons of powder in half a cup of vinegar.
 Leave the ring submerged for up to 3 hours.
 You can then rinse with clean, cold water and rub it dry with a soft towel.